Washington State Convention Center

-Todd Nunn is a litigation partner in K&L Gates' Seattle office.
-He represents corporate and governmental clients in complex litigation.
-His current practice emphasizes electronic discovery, class action defense and insurance coverage.
+Todd Nunn is a partner in K&L Gates' Seattle office.
+His practice emphasizes employment law, class action defense and electronic discovery.

 Todd has defended class actions on behalf of corporate and governmental clients, including wage and hour class actions and collective actions; nationwide and statewide breach of contract and consumer protection class actions; as well as government regulation, products liability, environmental, and securities class actions.
 Todd is the Co-Editor and Author of "State Class Actions: Practice and Procedure," a 51 chapter loose leaf treatise that provides a comprehensive treatment of state class action laws for all 50 states and the District of Columbia.
 Todd co-authored several chapters of this treatise, including the Washington State chapter.

 Todd is an adjunct professor at Seattle University School of Law where he teaches civil procedure classes including Civil Procedure II, Conflicts of Law, and Complex Civil Litigation.
 Todd also serves periodically as a court appointed arbitrator and special master.